 - Fighting or inappropriate physical activity ('mess-fighting')

 - Climbing Trees

 - Using offensive language

-- · Refusing to follow adult instruction
+- Refusing to follow adult instruction

 - Leaving designated areas

-- Behaviour which teachers / supervisors view as potentially or actually dangerous or offensive to other pupils.
+- Behaviour which teachers / supervisors view as dangerous or offensive to other pupils.

-On wet days pupils are expected to follow well-established procedures which reflect the need for safety at break-time on inclement days.
+Wet Days Pupils are expected to follow well-established procedures which reflect the need for safety at break-time on inclement days.
 Pupils play board games and chat with classmates.
 The use of Digital Technologies is not permitted at this time.
-Pupils stay in their classrooms and a teacher member of staff rotates to check on each classroom.
-There is currently one SNA in each classroom at these times.